-I’m sure they do, but, you know, it’s very unusual for us to have such an exotic guest here at hpathy; we did have someone from Norway once but, we haven’t seen her since that embarrassing moat accident…
+I’m sure they do, but, you know, it’s very unusual for us to have such an exotic guest here at the hpathy Quiz; we did have someone from Norway once but, we haven’t seen her since that embarrassing moat accident…

 Did you say “boat accident”, dollink?

-No, “moat”; it was a freak accident–actually the moat was only 3 feet deep but I did call the Coast Guard anyway….
+No, “moat”; it was a freak accident–actually the moat was only 3 feet deep but I did call the Coast Guard….
 I have to ask, though, if you’re as beautiful as you say you are, why are you covering your face with a mask?

 Zee mask, it is an ancient Mediterranean tradeeeeeetion.
 (How’s my accent?)